 - A2 of the CEFR (Common European Framework of Reference)

 - Or a high grade in GCSE or equivalent

-The module is designed to enable students who have demonstrated higher linguistic skills to complete two levels, (levels 3 and 4), in one year instead of two.
+The module is designed to enable students who have demonstrated higher linguistic skills to fast-track two levels, (levels 3 and 4), in one year instead of two.

 This is a 24 or 30 CREDIT module.

 One weekly blended session for 21 weeks, organised as:

 - One synchronous hour class online via Microsoft Teams

 - Some independent study will also be set

 If health & safety restrictions are required, teaching may move online.

 Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle to facilitate this.